There are about 15 different types of contraceptives which allow you to enjoy sex without the risk of getting pregnant.

 Many of these methods of contraception also lower your chance of getting an STI.

-Aside from condoms, spermicides and sponges, most types of contraception can only be obtained with the help of a doctor.
+Condoms, spermicides and sponges aside, most types of contraception can only be obtained with the help of a doctor.

 In the last 50 years, the number of contraception methods has dramatically increased.
-Therefore, the different types of contraception are usually broken down into a few categories: barrier methods (e.g. condoms or a cervical cap), hormonal methods (e.g the pill), intrauterine devices (IUD) and sterilization.
+You can differentiate between different types of contraception based on how they work: there are barrier methods (e.g. condoms or a cervical cap), hormonal methods (e.g the pill), intrauterine devices (IUD) and sterilization.

 Emergency contraception (morning after pill) is another method, but we will only review "planned contraception" here.